Human Rights Advocacy in Tanzania

 We are looking for open-minded, passionate, and hardworking individuals to join our Art in Tanzania Human Rights internship.
-The program focuses on protecting and advocating children’s, women’s, and disabled people’s rights, covering topics such as child marriage, gender equality, and the right to education.
+The program focuses on protecting and advocating the rights of children, women, and people with disabilities.
+We cover child marriage, gender equality, and the right to education.
 We maintain compliance with The Children’s Agenda Tanzania program that includes a Children’s and Women’s Rights focus.
-A team of NGOs developed the Children’s Agenda program, including UNICEF and Save the Children.
+A team of NGOs developed the Children’s Agenda program, including UNICEF and Saved the Children.
 The Ministry of Community Work Gender and Children chaired the work.
 The internship’s practical tasks include advocating, teaching, and raising awareness for human rights issues faced in Tanzania.
 In addition, participants will work with the local community to provide education and support: visiting schools and orphanages, as well as working with local women.
 We also work closely with tribal communities in more rural areas.
 Here you will be immersed in a different way of life and help protect the rights of women and children.

 Help build entrepreneurial skills for local businesswomen such as basic accounting, organisation, and marketing, give advice and support their growth.
 Organise workshops and visit small businesses in the area, as well as more tribal communities further afield that are beginning to develop small enterprises.
 Meet the inspiring women behind them.
 Women’s rights are best protected by empowering their livelihood.
 Particular focus on Women’s requests for an inheritance, pregnant women’s rights to education and action against child marriage.